hale46/fbref-scraper/README.md

 # FBRef Data Scraper

-Hello, data enthusiasts!
+Hello, football data enthusiasts!
 Welcome to the repository of FBRef Data Scraper.
 This Python-based tool is designed to help you gather data from FBRef using the soccerdata library.

 ## Features